modus-continens/fse22-artifact/README.md

 # Reproducing the Main Results

+The following command will have side effects, read [this](#side-effects) first.

+Assuming the [requirements](./REQUIREMENTS) are met and you're in the artifact repo's main directory, run the script with `./run.sh`.
+This will set up Docker in Docker and execute an interactive script.

+## Side Effects

-Note: the Docker commands executed by the following script will have side effects, including deleting any unused `volumes`, creating new `volume`s, removing any containers named `dind-docker`.
+The Docker commands executed by the script will have side effects, including deleting any unused `volumes`, creating new `volume`s, removing any containers named `dind-docker`.
 This is likely safe to do on your host machine (you do not *need* a VM), unless you happen to be using Docker volumes, networks, or containers that match the names used in our script and do not want these changes.
 Skim through the script `run.sh` to verify this.

-Assuming the [requirements](./REQUIREMENTS) are met and you're in the artifact repo's main directory, run the script with `./run.sh`.
-This will set up Docker in Docker and execute an interactive script.